ishreya09/Book-On-Rails/BEHAVIORAL_DP.md

 # BEHAVIORAL DESIGN PATTERNS

+ Behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
+ These patterns increase flexibility in carrying out this communication.
+ Behavioral patterns influence how state and behavior flow through a system.
+ By optimizing how state and behavior are transferred and modified, you can simplify, optimize, and increase the maintainability of an application

 # Chain of Responsibility Pattern

 The Chain of Responsibility pattern is a behavioral design pattern that allows an object to pass a request along a chain of handlers.
 Each handler decides either to process the request or to pass it along the chain.
 This pattern decouples senders and receivers of requests.